-Your financial aid award will be based on an attendance of 12 or more hours a semester.
-If you are going to attend less, and you know well in advance, please contact us at firstname.lastname@example.org so we can make the adjustment ahead of time.
-There are many factors used to determine a student’s eligibility.
-Most are based on federal and state regulations.
+Most financial aid awards are based on federal and state regulations.
 All grant awards other than the Pell Grant have limited funds available and are awarded to students who are eligible and complete all requirements first.
 All federal and state grant programs are awarded on a first-come, first-serve basis.
 All students are reviewed for all grant programs when they are awarded and will be awarded if funds are available to award.

 Once you are awarded financial aid, you will receive an email telling you to review your award in myBLINN.
-From this point, if any change is made to your awards by our office you will receive a follow-up email explaining that a change has taken place.
-If you did not request an adjustment or are not sure what happened, please contact our office.
-Students not wishing to consent to the use of electronic records (myBLINN, email, etc) must provide written request on paper, not email, to be exempt from this process to this financial aid office.
-The request must include the student’s name, ID, and their desire not to consent to the use of electronic records.
+If any change is made to your awards by the Financial Aid Office, you will receive a follow-up email to your Blinn email account explaining that a change has taken place.
+If you did not request an adjustment or are not sure what happened, please contact our office at email@example.com.
+Students not wishing to consent to the use of electronic records (myBLINN, email, etc.) must provide written request on paper, not email, to be exempt from this process to the Financial Aid Office.
+The request must include the student’s name, ID numer, and their desire not to consent to the use of electronic records.

 Pell Grant will be accepted automatically.
 Each student has a limit of how much they can receive per year and in a lifetime.
 You can review the Pell Grant limits based on the Expected Family Contribution (EFC) on the FAFSA.